Philosophy

 • Writing to my future self with dementia (Research and invited website page)

-• A relational understanding of dementia (Research and article – in progress)
+• Adaptive flourishing and dementia in the context of the Mental Capacity Act (Research and article – in progress)

-• Biocentric Solidarity and lifeboat earth (Article – in progress)
+• Spinoza, biocentric solidarity and the overview effect (Article – in progress)

-• Towards the idea of unconditional forgiveness (Article – in progress)
+• True forgiveness and reconciliation – analysis and practice (Article – in progress)

-My philosophical research and formal outputs have been an attempt to re-imagine how we might live better lives at the extremes.
-As such, I would describe myself as quiet activist as well as an applied philosopher who has been most deeply influenced by classical and continental philosophical traditions.
+My philosophical research and formal outputs have been an attempt to re-imagine how we might also live better lives at the extremes.
+In that sense I would describe myself as quiet activist as well as an applied philosopher.